juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 ## Cache cleanup {#mount-pod-clean-cache}

-Local cache can be a precious resource, especially when dealing with large scale data, that's why JuiceFS CSI Driver does not delete cache by default when mount pod exits.
-If this behavior doesn't suit you, make adjustment so that local cache is cleaned when mount pod exits.
+Local cache can be a precious resource, especially when dealing with large scale data.
+For this reason, JuiceFS CSI Driver does not delete cache by default when the Mount Pod exits.
+If this behavior does not fit your needs, you can configure it to clear the local cache when the Mount Pod exits.

 ### Static provisioning